RyanBalfanz/PyPDS/README.rst

 Examples
 ========

-This section needs attention.

-There are many examples in the documentation.
+First, you may want to run tests.py to verify that things seem to be working.
+That files was based on the interacitve examples below.
+There are more examples in the documentation.

 Working with labels
 -------------------